-At June 30, 2022, the Company had \$535 million of borrowing available under lines of credit, including lines available under its short-term arrangements and revolving credit facility.
+At March 31, 2022, the Company had \$399 million of borrowing available under lines of credit, including lines available under its short-term arrangements and revolving credit facility.

 The Company has a \$500 million commercial paper program.
-The Company had \$193 million and \$170 million outstanding borrowings under the commercial paper facility at June 30, 2022 and December 31, 2021, respectively.
+The Company had \$330 million and \$170 million outstanding borrowings under the commercial paper facility at March 31, 2022 and December 31, 2021, respectively.
 The Company also has a \$700 million multi-currency revolving credit facility which serves as a back-stop credit facility for the Company's commercial paper program.
-At June 30, 2022 and December 31, 2021, there were no outstanding borrowings under the multi-currency revolving credit facility.
-The Company also has access to \$54 million in uncommitted short-term financing under lines of credit from various financial institutions, the availability of which is reduced by other short-term borrowings of \$26 million.
-At June 30, 2022, the weighted-average interest rate for short-term debt was 2.2%.
+At March 31, 2022 and December 31, 2021, there were no outstanding borrowings under the multi-currency revolving credit facility.
+The Company also has access to \$43 million in uncommitted short-term financing under lines of credit from various financial institutions, the availability of which is reduced by other short-term borrowings of \$14 million.
+At March 31, 2022, the weighted-average interest rate for short-term debt was 1.2%.

 The Company's revolving credit facility, term loans and senior notes contain certain affirmative and negative debt covenants relating to the Company's operations and financial condition.
-At June 30, 2022, the Company was in compliance with all debt covenants.
+At March 31, 2022, the Company was in compliance with all debt covenants.
+The Company is required under certain of its debt agreements to deliver or make available to borrowers its unaudited financial statements on a timely basis each quarter along with the necessary certifications.
 As a result of the Company's failure to file its unaudited financial statements for the fiscal quarters ended March 31, 2022 and June 30, 2022 by the reporting deadlines, the Company obtained the consents of the requisite lenders and noteholders of its outstanding indebtedness to extend the time period for delivery of such unaudited financial statements until November 14, 2022.
-Therefore, the Company has not suffered an event of default as a result of the delayed filings
+Therefore, the Company has not suffered an event of default as a result of the delayed filings.